amurguei/Amalia_Open_Lab_Notebook_Mass_Lab/_posts/2024-07-11-Microbiome extraction.md

-TITLE="DNA extraction and PCRs (16S) of bacteria associated to planulae and spat of _S. pistillata_"
+# DNA extraction and PCRs (16S) of bacteria associated to planulae and spat of _S. pistillata_

 ## Trial protocols and results from DNA extraction, PCR and electrophoresis for 16S microbiome sequencing.